block-core/chaininfo/docker/SERVER-DNS/README.md

 ## Deploy a DNS Agent

-Before deployning an agent we need to generate a DID.
+Before deploying an agent we need to generate a DID.

+Find latest version of the docker image: https://hub.docker.com/repository/docker/blockcore/dns

 ### Generating a DID (Decentralized Identifier)